rabbotio/harvest/README.md

 - [ ] Can swap price e.g. `eth_omg` or `omg_eth`.

 ### ⏱ Tracer
-> Will provide shortest routes and collect arbitrage time/fund/profit summary for analysis later.
+> Will collect arbitrage time/fund/profit summary for analysis later.
 - [ ] It can collect the results.

 ### 🐮 Trader